craig552uk/nigel/README.md

 Nigel is a small, light, *respectful* Online Personalisation Engine.

-Online Personalisation is a technique for displaying different page content (messages, images, adverts etc.) to visitors based upon their behaviour on the site.
+Online Personalisation is a technique for displaying different page content (messages, images, adverts etc.) to visitors based upon their behaviour on a web site.

 Most online personalisation engines follow the same model: Collect every scrap of a visitor's data in a big central database, process it on the server and send the results back to the visitor.
-While this *may* be technically efficient, recent years have highlighted how these large databases of data are open to abuse by surveilance agencies and regularly targeted by criminal hackers.
+While this *may* be technically efficient (I don't necacerily think it is), recent years have highlighted how these large databases of data are open to abuse by surveilance agencies and regularly targeted by criminal hackers.

 Nigel is different.

-Unlike (probably) every other behaviour driven engine out there, Nigel does not store your data in a centeral database where it can be abused/stolen.
+Unlike (probably) every other behaviour driven engine out there, Nigel does not store your data in a central database where it can be abused/stolen.
 Visitor data is only ever collected in the browser's local storage, never anywhere else.

 This is safer for everyone involved.